 This option is enabled by default, and will generally provide the most effective diversification to reduce concentration risk within the criteria set for this strategy and the current market situation.
 The calculation of the diversification is based on outstanding investments, Notes available for investment, and average weekly investments in the last 4 weeks on Mintos.
 The diversification is recalculated daily.

 To ensure the strategy does not become too concentrated, Dynamic diversification will have a cap of 15% on the exposure to a single lending company.
-This initial cap will be increased proportionally if there are not enough lending companies included in the strategy to reach 100% fulfillment with a 15% cap per company.
+This initial cap will be increased proportionally if there are not enough lending companies included in the strategy.
 For example, if 2 lending companies are included, the initial 15% cap will be increased to 50% for each company to make sure the target can be reached.

 - Custom diversification